abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 The story behind this book
 ===

-I was interested at math as a kid, but I was always messing up the calculations so I decided it was not my thing and and started pursuing other interests (among which writing and visual art.)
+I was interested at math as a kid, but I was always messing up the calculations so I decided it was not my thing and and started pursuing other interests, like writing and visual art.

 A little later I got into programming and I found that this was similar to the part of mathematics that I enjoyed.
 I started using functional programming in an effort to explore the similarity and to improve myself as a developer.
 I discovered category theory a little later.